Pamela Anderson: Relationships

-Anderson has been married six times.
+Anderson has been married five times.
 She married her first husband, Tommy Lee, drummer of Mötley Crüe, on February 19, 1995, after knowing him for only four days.
-They married on a beach, with Anderson in a white bikini.
+They married on a beach, with Anderson in a white bikini and Lee in boardshorts.
 Anderson's mother did not know, and learned of the marriage from People magazine.
 During this time, she was known professionally as Pamela Anderson Lee.
 They have two sons together: Brandon Thomas (born June 5, 1996) and Dylan Jagger (born December 29, 1997).
 During their tumultuous marriage, Lee was sentenced to six months in the Los Angeles County Jail for spousal abuse after assaulting Anderson.
 The couple divorced in 1998.
 A long custody dispute over their sons followed, and was finalized when they were granted joint custody in October 2002.

 In March 2002, Anderson publicly stated that she had contracted hepatitis C by sharing tattoo needles with Lee, and began writing a regular column for Jane magazine.
 In October 2003, Anderson jokingly said on Howard Stern's radio show that she did not expect to live more than 10 or 15 years, but this was taken seriously by many websites and tabloids.
 By 2015 Anderson had been cured of hepatitis C.

 After the divorce, Anderson became engaged to the model Marcus Schenkenberg; they broke up in 2001.
 She then became engaged to the singer Kid Rock; she broke up with him in 2003.
 On July 18, 2006, it was announced that she would marry Kid Rock on July 29, 2006, on a yacht near Saint-Tropez, France.